Abbreviations (1/4) - Grouped by first letter "u"

 Sampling design in which the inclusion probability may be different for each unit of the population.

-The United Nations Educational, Scientific and Cultural Organisation (UNESCO) seeks to encourage the identification, protection and preservation of cultural ...
+The United Nations Educational, Scientific and Cultural Organisation (UNESCO) seeks to encourage the identification, protection and preservation of ...

 High forest in which there is a mixture of different age classes.
 Usually, the trees can not be separated into different storeys.